 - File-level sharing has the same permission roles as files in My Drive (i.e., Editor, Commenter, and Viewer).

-- When moving files from My Drive to a shared drive, permissions explicitly granted on those files will be preserved.
+- When moving files and folders from My Drive to a shared drive, permissions explicitly granted on those files/folders will be preserved.
 Permissions inherited from folders are not preserved.

-- Files of which another person is the Owner cannot be moved into a shared drive unless that owner is at least a Contributor in the shared drive.
+- Files and folders of which another person is the owner can be moved into a shared drive, even if the owner is not a member of the shared drive.
+However:

 Role permissions